codejkn3/intro_python/README.md

 # python
-This is the Work-In-Progress (wip) branch
+This is where I keep my Python scripts